Heritage Crafts

 Issues affecting the viability

-• Copper bowls are still made in large numbers cheaply but using traditional methods in India, the Middle East and North Africa which means shops can carry large numbers of imported hand raised bowls at low cost which is almost impossible to compete with for UK based makers.
+• Competition from overseas markets: Copper bowls are still made in large numbers cheaply but using traditional methods in India, the Middle East and North Africa which means shops can carry large numbers of imported hand raised bowls at low cost which is almost impossible to compete with for UK based makers.

 • Market issues: The market is underdeveloped and people are hesitant to go into a career and craft that has a limited market.
 The market is developing but it does need someone or a collection of agencies to develop these markets.